-Costa Rica’s capital city San José shouldn’t be missing on your itinerary.
-Check out my ultimate list of best things to do in San Jose Costa Rica.
+Costa Rica’s capital city San José shouldn’t be missing from your itinerary.
+Check out my list of the best things to do in San Jose, Costa Rica.

-Most people see Costa Rica’s capital city, San Jose, only as of the gateway to the different adventure destinations within the country.
+Most people see Costa Rica’s capital city, San Jose, only as the gateway to the different adventure destinations within the country.

-However, San Jose is more than just a transportation hub, and I believe it deserves a couple of days in your Costa Rica itinerary.
+However, San Jose is more than just a transportation hub; I believe it deserves a couple of days in your Costa Rica itinerary.